berzerk0/GitPage/blogs/Trend-Analysis.md

 ## Overview

+This document will show *why* you need a unique, secure password.
+It then will describe what the *least* unique passwords have in common, and why they are catnip for password cracking software.
+Finally, I'll show you how to create a more unique password that buck the trends while still being memorable.

-In order to get a better idea of the trends of secure and insecure passwords, I ran a portion of my [Probable Wordlists](https://github.com/berzerk0/Probable-Wordlists) through [DigiNinja's Pipal](https://digi.ninja/projects/pipal.php) analysis tool
+In order to get a better idea of the trends of secure and insecure passwords, I ran a portion of my [Probable Wordlists](https://github.com/berzerk0/Probable-Wordlists) through [DigiNinja's Pipal](https://digi.ninja/projects/pipal.php) analysis tool.

 If you'd like to get right to the findings, scroll right to the __Results__ section.

-This document provides context for *why* a person needs a unique, secure password.
-It then will describe what the least-unique passwords have in common, and how these trends are taken advantage of by password attacking software.
-Finally, it will walk you through the creation of an example password designed to buck the trends of common passwords to end up statistically unique while still being memorable.

-__Caveat:__
+__Caveat:__ <br>
+Following this guide will make it harder for an attacker to compromise your password via brute force.
+However, there may be no way to become 100% secure.
 A person dedicated to determining a password has many tricks at their disposal.
 Sophisticated threat actors will use a combination of methodologies in this process.
 A password that is extremely resistant to brute forcing may still be stolen via social engineering or malware.
-There may be no way to become 100% secure, but steps can be taken to make it harder for your passwords to become compromised.
+Always exercise caution.

 ## Background